Reserve Officer Program

-The Orono Police Department looks for individuals who are able to provide a certain amount of volunteer time a month.
+The Orono Police Department looks for individuals who are able to volunteer 100 hours a year..
 This time is flexible as we know most of our reserves have other responsibilities as well.
-We look for people who are willing to learn, handle conflict appropriately, honest and able to pass a thorough background examination.
-We welcome any future law enforcement officers who are looking for a great opportunity to obtain knowledge in this exciting field.
+We look for people who are willing to learn, handle conflict appropriately, are honest and able to pass a thorough background examination.
+Applicants must have a valid driver's license, are 18 years of age or older and have graduated from high school.
+We welcome any citizens or future law enforcement officers who are looking for a great opportunity to obtain knowledge in this exciting field.

 We are now looking for qualified candidates for the Orono Reserve Program and will be accepting applications.
 To obtain an application, please stop in at the police department or download the program application (PDF).